 Independent Studies Programme

-Permanent Faculty: Xavier Antich, Manuel Asensi, Franco Berardi Bifo, Marcelo Expósito, Ana Longoni, Beatriz Preciado, Suely Rolnik and Jordi Bonet.
+Permanent lecturers: Xavier Antich, Manuel Asensi, Franco Berardi Bifo, Jordi Bonet, Marcelo Expósito, Guillermo Gómez-Peña and La Pocha Nostra, Ana Longoni, Peter Pal Pelbart, Beatriz Preciado, Suely Rolnik.

 The aim of the INDEPENDENT STUDIES PROGRAMME (PEI) is to explore the field of the artistic practices that connect art to human sciences and to social, political and institutional intervention.
 The programme is conceived as an interdisciplinary education forum that can prepare those who participate in it to embark on critical professional work in the field of art and culture.

 Backed up by its six year history and its international prestige, the PEI has been able to operate as a device for training individuals who are qualified to experiment in the institutional sphere without losing sight of the social context and political conditions of arts and cultural institutions.
 Based on an understanding of art as a form of production at the intersection of many kinds of knowledge, systems of representation and of social codification (critique of discourse, gender studies, queer theory, decolonial critique, social movements, critical urban studies, etc.) the Independent Studies Programme accepts students from a wide array of professional, academic and social backgrounds: artists, architects, historians, sociologists, anthropologists, designers, activists, curators, psychologists, etc., who come together around an international team of teachers who share a political vision of the museum and education as spheres for critical and social experimentation.